IvanUkhov/blog/_drafts/2021-01-25-dirichlet-process.md

-Recall the last time you tried to understand the distribution of given data.
-One alternative is to plot a histogram.
-However, it often results in frustration due to the choice is the number of bins to use, which leads to drastically different outcomes.
-Another alternative is kernel density estimation.
+Recall the last time you wanted to understand the distribution of given data.
+One alternative was to plot a histogram.
+However, it resulted in frustration due to the choice of the number of bins to use, which led to drastically different outcomes.
+Another alternative was kernel density estimation.
 Despite having a similar choice to make, it has the advantage of producing smooth estimates, which are more realistic for continuous quantities with regularities.
-However, kernel density estimation is blunt: it provides no means of quantifying the uncertainty associated with results and does not aid in understanding the underlying structure of the data.
+However, kernel density estimation was unsatisfactory too: it did not aid in understanding the underlying structure of the data and, moreover, provided no means of quantifying the uncertainty associated with the results.
 In this article, we discuss a Bayesian approach to the estimation of data-generating distributions that addresses the aforementioned concerns.

-# Direct prior
+The approach we shall discuss is based on the family of Dirichlet processes.
+How specifically such processes are constructed will be described in the next section; here, we focus on the big picture.

 A Dirichlet process is a stochastic process, that is, an indexed sequence of random variables.
 Each realization of this process is a discrete probability